About the Flu

 • Avoid returning to school or work until you’ve been fever-free for at least 24 hours

-Need help scheduling a doctor’s appointment or getting a ride to the doctor or pharmacy?
+Reach out if you need help scheduling a doctor’s appointment or getting a ride to the doctor or pharmacy.

 • Student Life Office: (928) 428-8354